 Prayer gets us connected to the heart of God for the lost.

 Prayer helps us to hear and recognise God’s voice.

 Prayer sensitises us to prompting of the Holy Spirit.

 It’s good to pray for:

-- a confidence and boldness to share the Gospel outside the four walls of the church.
+- And a boldness to share the Gospel outside the four walls of the church